fluxninja/aperture-go/README.md

 		log.Warn("Aperture flow control got error.
 Returned flow defaults to Allowed. flow.Accepted(): %t", flow.Accepted()) }

-	// See whether flow was acceted by Aperture Agent if flow.Accepted() {
+	// See whether flow was accepted by Aperture Agent if flow.Accepted() {
 		// Simulation of work that client would do if the feature is enabled. time.Sleep(5 * time.Second)